-Shared Galapagos transfers; cabin accommodations and meals aboard the ship; coffee, tea and water; itinerary excursions to the islands with certified guide; snorkeling gear; kayaking.
+Shared departure transfer to Quito or Guayaquil airport (included when Galapagos flights are booked through shipping company on scheduled departure cruise dates); all transfers in the Galapagos (airport-yacht-airport transfers are only guaranteed when Galapagos flights are booked through shipping company); cabin accommodations and meals aboard the ship; coffee, tea and water; itinerary excursions to the islands with certified guide; snorkeling gear; kayaking.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, massage, soft drinks and alcoholic beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental; fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers not specified in inclusions in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, massage, soft drinks and alcoholic beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: